-The Office of Career Development supports the educational goals of the University mission statement by providing a comprehensive, educational approach to career development and preparation as a life skill.
+The Career Development Office supports the educational goals of the University mission statement by providing a comprehensive, educational approach to career development and preparation as a life skill.
 Specialized services, programs, and strategies are designed and targeted for FMU students and alumni.

-The Office of Career Development develops and maintains relationships both internally (faculty and staff) and externally (business and community) and plays an integral role in the activities of these sources to facilitate the blending of academic, personal and career development of students, while providing a link for students to the world of work.
+The Career Development Office develops and maintains relationships both internally (faculty and staff) and externally (business and community) and plays an integral role in the activities of these sources to facilitate the blending of academic, personal and career development of students, while providing a link for students to the world of work.

 A state-of-the-art resume referral service is available to seniors seeking full-time employment.
-The service includes resume postings on the Francis Marion University Internet Resume Book and is linked to a national job listing service, both available to employers on the World Wide Web.
-The DISCOVER career guidance program and other resources allow students to explore careers, research employers, and develop the skills and tools needed to conduct successful job searches.
-Job postings for students, both on campus and off campus, are posted in the Smith University Center outside the Office of Career Development.
+The service includes resume postings on the FMU Internet Resume Book and is linked to a national job listing service, both available to employers on the World Wide Web.
+Career guidance programs allow students to explore careers, research employers, and develop the skills and tools needed to conduct successful job searches.
+Job postings for students, both on- campus and off-campus, are posted in the Smith University Center outside the Career Development Office.
 Application procedures, qualifications, and requirements may vary and will be posted for each job.
 Job listings for part-time, summer, and experiential learning opportunities are also available, in addition to career workshops and "practice interviewing" opportunities.

-Students are encouraged to start using these services during their first year of enrollment to begin exploring their skills and interests as they relate to specific career fields.
+Students are encouraged to begin using these services during their first year of enrollment exploring their skills and interests as they relate to specific career fields.
+Students are also invited to visit Career Development's Facebook page: www.facebook.com/careerdevelopmentfrancismarion.